Incident Response Training

 - Learn how to implement CISA guidance: Course exercises include implementation of the recommendations in BOD 18-01.

-- Identify and mitigate vulnerabilities in real time: Students will identify common web and email vulnerabilities and mitigate them by reconfiguring the web server and DNS settings.
+- Identify and mitigate vulnerabilities in real time: Students identify common web and email vulnerabilities and mitigate them by reconfiguring the web server and Domain Name System (DNS) settings.

 - Preventing DNS Infrastructure Tampering (IR206)

-DNS is one of the core foundations of the internet however, it continues to be one of the mechanisms attackers use to perform malicious activities across the globe.
-In this course participants will learn about various concepts associated with DNS, become familiar with DNS tools and mapping information, get an introduction to common DNS tampering techniques, and gain an understanding of DNS mitigation strategies to enhance security.
-Experience these benefits and more:
+DNS is one of the core foundations of the internet.
+However, it continues to be one of the mechanisms attackers use to perform malicious activities across the globe.
+In this course participants will learn about various concepts associated with DNS, become familiar with DNS tools and mapping information, be introduced to common DNS tampering techniques, and gain an understanding of DNS mitigation strategies to enhance security.

 - Practice in a realistic environment: Analyze network and host-based artifacts and implement remediation changes for the identified vulnerabilities.

-- Learn how to implement remediations: Course exercises include remediation technologies.
+- Learn how to implement remediations: Course exercises include remediating vulnerabilities.

 - Understanding Indicators of Compromise (IR208)

-Major cyber-attacks have made headlines for years and the pace of threat activity faced by government and private sector organizations is accelerating.
-Indicators of Compromise (IOCs) are the digital and informational "clues" that incident responders use to detect, diagnose, halt, and remediate malicious activity in their networks.
+Cyberattacks have made headlines for years, and the pace of threat activity faced by government and private sector organizations is accelerating.
+Indicators of compromise (IOCs) are the digital and informational “clues” that incident responders use to detect, diagnose, halt, and remediate malicious activity in their networks.
 In this training, participants will be introduced to common IOCs and common protocols used to find them in their own systems.

 - Defend Against Ransomware Attacks (IR209)